H2O Global News | Blog

 Written by H2O Team

-How Much Water does Cotton Need
+How Much Water Does Cotton Need?

-• Cotton farming accounts for 2.6% of the world’s cultivated land but uses up to 10% of the world’s agricultural water.
+Cotton farming accounts for 2.6% of the world’s cultivated land but uses up to 10% of the world’s agricultural water.

-• Cotton crops deplete groundwater sources and divert water away from communities and ecosystems.
+Cotton crops deplete groundwater sources and divert water away from communities and ecosystems.
 This threatens food security and biodiversity in some regions.

-Best Practices for Sustainable Cotton Farming
+Solutions for Sustainable Cotton Farming

-The Challenges of Cotton Farming in Water-Scarce Regions
+The Challenges of Cotton Farming

 Soil Degradation

 Continuous cotton monocropping and intensive irrigation deplete the soil of nutrients and organic matter, damaging soil structure and health over time.
 Crop rotation, cover cropping, and leaving fields fallow can help prevent soil degradation, as can reducing tillage and applying compost or manure.
-Precision agriculture techniques enable targeted application of fertilisers and pesticides, reducing excess use.
+Precision agriculture techniques enable the targeted application of fertilizers and pesticides, reducing excess use.

 Pest Pressures

-Cotton pests like bollworms, aphids, and spider mites thrive in hot weather and can decimate crops if left uncontrolled.
+Cotton pests like bollworms, aphids, and spider mites thrive in hot weather and can decimate crops if uncontrolled.
 However, excessive pesticide use also damages the environment and human health.
 Integrated pest management using scouting, thresholds, and biological controls is an eco-friendly way to limit damage from pests.
-Breeding pest-resistant cotton cultivars through biotechnology provides another line of defence.
+Breeding pest-resistant cotton cultivars through biotechnology provides another line of defense.

 Water-Efficient Irrigation Methods for Cotton Farming